 Dry onion skins, red and yellow.
 Go to grocery store and ‘clean’ their bins.
-The skins fall in the bins all the time.
-We need a lot.
-If everyone could bring at least a large brown paper bag of onion skins this is very helpful.
-Start collecting now.
+The skins fall in the bins all the time, and you just gather whatever you can.

-Please launder all fabrics with neutral ph soap before arriving.
-Synthrapo, original Blue Dawn, or Joy dishwashing liquid works well.
+Please launder all fabrics with neutral ph detergent before arriving.

-· Raw Silk (Noil) This is the best fabric to make clothing and there is a lot of success with this fabric.
-2-3 yards
+Raw Silk (Noil) This is the best fabric to make clothing and there is a lot of success with this fabric.
+2-yards

 You may bring other protein fabrics in addition to the ones I have suggested.